Text Style Transfer: A Review and Experimental Evaluation

 \subsection{Sentiment Transfer}

-Table \ref{tbl:resultyelp} shows the performance of various TST models on the sentiment transfer task.
-While there are no TST models that achieved the best performance in all evaluation metrics, DualRL \cite{luo2019dual}, PTO \cite{wu2019hierarchical}, B-GST \cite{sudhakar2019transforming}, and PFST \cite{He2020A} have achieved a well-balanced trade-off among between text fluency, content preservation, and the style transfer accuracy.
-We also note that the different average methods, i.e., \textit{G-Score} and \textit{H-Score}, weighted the different evaluation metrics differently.
-For instance, \textit{H-score} gives a higher weightage to perplexity scores of generated sentences.
-Thus, DRLST \cite{john2019disentangled}, which has the lowest \textit{PPL} score, also has the highest \textit{H-score}.
-Conversely, the Template model \cite{li2018delete} has the highest \textit{PPL} score and lowest \textit{H-score}.
+Table \ref{tbl:resultyelp} shows the performance of various TST models in the sentiment transfer task.
+We observe that no TST models achieved the best performance in all evaluation metrics.
+DualRL, PTO, B-GST, and PFST have achieved a well-balanced trade-off between text fluency, content preservation, and style transfer accuracy.
+DRLST has achieved the second-best transfer accuracy.
+However, the model also suffers from a very low \textit{sBLEU} score, suggesting the ineffectiveness of DRLST in preserving the content of the original sentence.
+Moreover, we observe that most implicit style-content disentanglement methods have poor performance on content preservation.
+A potential reason could be that some content information may be lost while performing disentanglement of style and content.
+We also note that the different average methods, that is, \textit{G-Score} and \textit{H-Score}, weighted the different evaluation metrics differently.
+For example, \textit{H-score} gives a higher weight to the perplexity scores of the generated sentences.
+Thus, DRLST, which has the lowest \textit{PPL} score, also has the highest \textit{H-score}.
+On the contrary, the Template model has the highest \textit{PPL} score and the lowest \textit{H-score}.

-More interestingly, we observed that the style keyword replacement methods such as DeleteOnly \cite{li2018delete}, Template \cite{li2018delete}, Del\&Retri \cite{li2018delete}, B-GST \cite{sudhakar2019transforming}, G-GST \cite{sudhakar2019transforming}, UST \cite{xu2018unpaired}, PTO \cite{wu2019hierarchical}, and SMAE \cite{zhang2018learning}, have achieved good performance in the sentiment transfer tasks.
-The methods have achieved a high transfer accuracy score while preserving the content information, i.e., high \textit{self-BLEU}, \textit{CS}, and \textit{WO} scores.
-A possible reason for the style keyword replacement methods good performance might be due to the nature of the task; the sentiment of a sentence can be easily modified by replacing keywords related to the source sentiment.
-For example, replacing ``fresh'' with ``rotten'' would transform the sentence from positive to negative sentiment.
-However, it is interesting to note that the Template method \cite{li2018delete}, which is an algorithm that simply replaces the sentiment-related keywords, has a high perplexity score, which indicates bad performance in sentence fluency.
+More interestingly, we observed that style keyword replacement methods such as DeleteOnly, Template, Del\&Retri, B-GST, G-GST, UST, PTO, and SMAE, have achieved good performance in sentiment transfer tasks.
+Methods have achieved a high transfer accuracy score while preserving content information, that is, high scores of \textit{sBLEU}, \textit{CS}, and \textit{WO}.
+A possible reason for the style keyword replacement methods' good performance might be due to the nature of the task; the sentiment of a sentence can be easily modified by replacing keywords related to the source sentiment.
+For example, replacing ``fresh'' with ``rotten'' would transform the sentiment from positive to negative.
+However, it is interesting to note that the Template method, which is an algorithm that replaces the sentiment-related keywords, has a high perplexity score, which indicates bad performance in sentence fluency.
 This motivates more complex generative approaches that can prevent the generation of implausible sentences by simple keyword replacement.